pairshaped/curlingio-docs/docs/club-management/website-hosting.md

 You can disable this at any time simply by unchecking the same checkbox.

-You can also change the landing page for your Curling I/O to have it point to your pages (the first page in your pages collection).
+You can also change the landing page for your Curling IO to have it point to your pages (the first page in your pages collection).

 ## Banner